Heart valve disease, also referred to as valvular heart disease, occurs when one or more of your heart valves don't work properly.

-Your doctor may diagnose a heart valve problem during a physical exam by using a stethoscope to listen for a murmur (an abnormal heart sound).
+Your doctor at the UPMC Heart and Vascular Institute may diagnose a heart valve problem during a physical exam by using a stethoscope to listen for a murmur (an abnormal heart sound).

 UPMC's Heart and Vascular Institute offers a comprehensive, multidisciplinary approach to treating heart valve disease.

-Our team of cardiologists, cardiovascular imaging experts, heart valve and aortic experts, and other specialists use state-of-the-art diagnostic procedures to determine the type and severity of your heart valve disease and tailor treatments for your specific condition.
+Our team of cardiologists, cardiovascular imaging experts, heart valve and aortic experts, and other specialists use state-of-the-art procedures to diagnose your valvular heart disease.

 Historically, treatment options for heart valve disease has been limited to surgical valve replacement and medical therapy.

-TAVI (transcatheter aortic valve implantation) is a promising treatment alternative for people with severe heart valve disease who are at high surgical risk.
+Transcatheter aortic valve implantation (TAVI) is a promising treatment alternative for people with severe heart valve disease who are at high surgical risk.

 The UPMC Heart and Vascular Institute offers educational information and videos about heart valve diseases and other heart and vascular conditions.